-Prerequisite(s): WRIT 131 Writing I or equivalent, or have instructor's permission.
+Prerequisite: WRIT 131 Writing I or equivalent, or have instructor's permission.

-SOC 303 Ethnic Conflict in Global Perspective 4
+SOC 303, Ethnic Conflict in Global Perspective, 4 credits

 This is an era characterized by a global resurgence of ethnic identity and a revival of ethnic antagonisms.
 This course applies a comparative and historical perspective to the sources and dynamics of ethnic conflict.
 The processes of ethnic mobilization and social conflict are explored in case studies both global and domestic.
 Films, fiction, memoirs and classroom exercises are used to explore this topic.
+MnTC (GELS): Global Perspective Goal (08), Hist/Soc/Behav Sci Goal (05), Upper Division Liberal Studies Goal (LS)

-Other Information: Overlap: POL 303 Ethnic Conflict in Global
+Prerequisite: WRIT 131 Writing I or equivalent, or have instructor's permission.
+Other Information: Overlap: POL 303 Ethnic Conflict in Global Perspective.

-Perspective.

-Social Movements in Global SOC 304 Perspective
+SOC 304, Social Movements in Global Perspective, 4 credits

 This course draws on key concepts from social theory to examine select social movements through a global perspective.
-Using case studies of movements that focus on such central thems as democracy, human rights, and economic justice, the course will explore how movements begin, the development of ideology and world view, and contrasting approaches to organization, tactics, strategy and leadership.
+Using case studies of movements that focus on such central themes as democracy, human rights, and economic justice, the course will explore how movements begin, the development of ideology and world view, and contrasting approaches to organization, tactics, strategy and leadership.

 On a broader level, students will examine the relationship between tradition and change, and movement and counter-movement, in order to evaluate how social movements have influenced-and continue to influence-the world we live in.